napsternxg/Kaggle-StackOverflow-Vis/README.md

 Following are some images of the growth of the CS and non CS sites on SE network.
 [I have only considered the top sites in each category]:

+**The interactive visualization for the below images can be found at: http://ec2-50-17-90-141.compute-1.amazonaws.com/Kaggle/motionNonCS_SE.html**

 Here are the data for the top Non CS sites on SE Network:

 !["Non CS Stack Exchange Montly Growth"](https://github.com/napsternxg/Kaggle-StackOverflow-Vis/raw/master/Images/NonCS_SEMonthGrowth.PNG "Non CS Stack Exchange Montly Growth")